-- a) Submission of applications for technical and financial prequalification: if the notice is not required to be published in the OJEU, the minimum time limit for the presentation of the application is 6 days (14 days for public works contracts) after notice is sent to publication.
-If the notice is required to be published in the OJEU, the minimum time limit for presenting the application is 30 days (reduced to 15 days in case of urgency duly reasoned by the awarding authority, or for contracts in the utilities sectors). - b) Submission of bids: the minimum time limit is 6 days after the invitation is sent if the notice is not required to be published in the OJEU, unless the proceeding concerns the formation of a public works contract, in which case the time limit is 14 days.
-If the works are of significant simplicity, the time limit of 14 days can be reduced to 6 days.
-If the notice is publicised in the OJEU, the minimum time limit is 25 days, which can be reduced to 10 days in cases of urgency duly reasoned by the awarding entity or if a prior information notice has been published complying with certain conditions set forth in the law, or for contracts in the utilities sectors.
+- a) Submission of applications for technical and financial pre-qualification: if the notice is not required to be published in the OJEU, the minimum time limit for the presentation of the application is six days after notice is sent to publication.
+If the notice is required to be published in the OJEU, the minimum time limit for presenting the application is 30 days (reduced to 15 days in case of urgency duly reasoned by the awarding authority, or for contracts in the utilities sectors). - b) Submission of bids: the minimum time limit is six days after the invitation is sent if the notice is not required to be published in the OJEU, unless the proceedings concern the formation of a public works contract, in which case the time limit is 14 days.
+If the works are of significant simplicity, the time limit of 14 days can be reduced to six days.
+If the notice is published in the OJEU, the minimum time limit is 25 days, which can be reduced to 10 days in cases of urgency duly reasoned by the awarding entity or if a prior information notice has been published complying with certain conditions set forth in the law, or for contracts in the utilities sectors.